angular/angular/aio/content/guide/complex-animation-sequences.md

 ## Animate multiple elements using query() and stagger() functions

-The `query()` function allows you to find inner elements within the element that is being animated.
+The `query()` function lets you find inner elements within the element that is being animated.
 This function targets specific HTML elements within a parent component and applies animations to each element individually.
 Angular intelligently handles setup, teardown, and cleanup as it coordinates the elements across the page.

-The `stagger()` function allows you to define a timing gap between each queried item that is animated and thus animates elements with a delay between them.
+The `stagger()` function lets you define a timing gap between each queried item that is animated and thus animates elements with a delay between them.

 The Filter/Stagger tab in the live example shows a list of heroes with an introductory sequence.
 The entire list of heroes cascades in, with a slight delay from top to bottom.